make-all/tuya-local/custom_components/tuya_local/devices/README.md

 It can also be used to match a range of devices that have variations in the extra attributes that are sent.

+### `persist`

+*Optional, default true.*

+Whether to persist the value if the device does not return it on every status refresh.
+Some devices don't return every value on every status poll.
+In most cases, it is better to remember the previous value, but in some cases the dp is used to signal an event, so when it is next sent, it should trigger automations even if it is the same value as previously sent.
+In that case the value needs to go to null in between when the device is not sending it.

 ### `force`

 *Optional, default false.*